krzemienski/awesome-from-stars/README.md

 * [MiniMax-AI/cli](https://github.com/MiniMax-AI/cli): Generate text, images, video, speech, and music by MiniMax.
 * [cli/cli](https://github.com/cli/cli): GitHub’s official command line tool
 * [docker/cli](https://github.com/docker/cli): The Docker CLI
+* [entireio/cli](https://github.com/entireio/cli): 📜 Entire CLI hooks into your Git workflow to capture AI agent sessions as you work.
+Sessions are indexed alongside commits, creating a searchable record of how code was written in your repo.
 * [gitbito/CLI](https://github.com/gitbito/CLI): Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
 Over time, CLI will add more functions and new command options to support complex automation and workflows.
 This is a very early Alpha version.
 We would love to get your feedback on the new features or improvements.
 * [httpie/cli](https://github.com/httpie/cli): 🥧 HTTPie CLI  — modern, user-friendly command-line HTTP client for the API era.
 JSON support, colors, sessions, downloads, plugins & more.
 * [npm/cli](https://github.com/npm/cli): the package manager for JavaScript